Muhammad-Osama-Qureshi/Muhammad-Osama-Qureshi/README.md

 - 🔭 I’m currently learning SQA and its tools
 - 👯 I’m looking to collaborate on Open Source Projects.
 - 🤔 I’m looking for help with Python Automation.
-- 💬 Ask me about Software Quality Assurance and Front End Web or Mobile application with Flutter .
+- 💬 Ask me about Software Quality Assurance and Front End Technologies
 - 📫 How to reach me: Gmail: mosamarafique@gmail.com .
 - 😄 Pronouns: He/His.
 - ⚡ Fun fact: I Don't Sleep xD.